bravo1goingdark/blipmq/docs/CONFIG.md

-﻿# BlipMQ Configuration
+# BlipMQ Configuration

-`blipmq_config` defines how configuration is loaded and merged from files and environment variables.
+`config` defines how configuration is loaded and merged from files and environment variables.
 This document describes all config keys, their types/defaults, and recommended usage.

 ## Config Structure

-`blipmq_config::Config`:
+`config::Config`:

 ```rust
 pub struct Config {